 The demand for always-on battery-powered smart devices with AI intelligent sensing is rapidly growing.
-By combining an ultralow power image sensor with a custom computer vision ASIC and machine-learning algorithms, Himax ultralow power AI image sensing solution enriches connected edge devices with AI capacity.
-The edge AI system, which consumes only few mW power consumptions, is leading the industry for the next-generation, battery operated, clever computer vision applications.
-The ultralow power AI image sensing solution is being engaged in a variety of applications, such as notebook, home appliances, utility meter, automotive, battery-powered surveillance camera, panoramic video conferencing, and medical, just to name a few.
-Among Himax's ultralow power AI image sensing business, our WiseEye notebook solution provides a 'laptop-ready' 3-in-1 RGB/IR/AI solution that features respecting privacy and enhancing security for notebook users.
-At the CES 2020, several leading notebook OEMs and ODMs demonstrated our WiseEye notebook solution in their next generation premium notebooks with positive feedback.
-In 2021, one of our AI image sensing solutions by the end of 2021.
-We are highly encouraged by the success.
-We reached this major milestone just one year after we delivered the first samples, a remarkable achievement and an illustration of the robustness of our AI solution.
-We expect to see more design-wins awarded across a broad customer base and a high variety of applications leading to robust sales growth for this new high margin product line.
+By combining an ultralow power image sensor with a custom computer vision ASIC and machine-learning algorithms, Himax ultralow power WiseEye smart image sensing solution enriches connected edge devices with AI capability.
+The end-point AI system, which consumes only a few mW power consumptions, is leading the industry for the next-generation of battery operated, clever computer vision applications.
+The ultralow power WiseEye smart image sensing solution is being engaged in a variety of applications, such as notebook, home appliances, utility meter, automotive, battery-powered surveillance camera, panoramic video conferencing, and medical, just to name a few.
+Among Himax's ultralow power WiseEye smart image sensing businesses, our WiseEye for notebook solution features human presence detection and on-looker detection, offering power saving and enhancing privacy and security for notebook users.
+In 2021, we were highly encouraged by our WiseEye notebook solution being officially awarded by Dell, with a sizable purchase order, for a series of their new models.
+This represented a remarkable achievement and an illustration of the robustness of our AI solution.
+In 2022, we medical capsule endoscope and many others.
+We expect to see more design-wins awarded across a broad customer base and a high variety of applications leading to robust sales growth for this new high margin product line moving forward.

-The following table sets forth the features of our ultralow power AI image sensing total solutions:
+The following table sets forth the features of our ultralow power WiseEye smart image sensing total solutions: